 Issues of malfunctioning can only exist in these aspects:

 So to rule out the identify what’s exactly causing the issue, we need to:

 - Check the connection of cables: Check if all the cables on the miner inserted tightly.
 Especially the three cables connected to the hash board(and the cable for the fan).
 They may get loose in the shipping.

 - Check the connection of network: Check your home network, the mining pool to make sure all the network are working well.

-- Check other devices in your network: Is there any possible that some other devices occupy the IP address of your miner?
+- Check other devices on your network: Is there any possibility that some other devices occupy the IP address of your miner?
 Try to unplug all other devices(for example, other miners if you have several) in your network to run only the miner.